Is my credit score guaranteed to increase?

 If you believe the negative effects on your credit score are due to errors in our report, please file a dispute claim with the credit bureaus.
 Credit bureaus offer dispute services without charge.
 We want to do right by our customers and are happy to amend reports that are found to be in error.

-When does Possible report to the credit bureaus?
+When does Possible report loans to the credit bureaus?

 We actively report to two of the three major credit bureaus, TransUnion and Experian.
 We report the status of all loans at the beginning of each month for the previous month.